-The Commission has advised the N.V.
+The Committee has advised the N.V.
 Nederlandse Spoorwegen (NS) regarding an individual compensation for victims of transports by NS.
-NS has fully adopted this advice and has asked the Commission to execute the compensation scheme.
+NS has fully adopted this advice and has asked the Committee to execute the compensation scheme.

 Based on this compensation scheme, we must assess whether a victim and/or widows or widowers and/or children and/or heirs are eligible for an individual compensation.
 For this assessment, the awarding or rejection of an application and the potential payment of the individual compensation, we necessarily require certain personal data.
 We will also use your personal data to assess whether or not a previous application for an individual compensation has been submitted for the person concerned.

 We request you to provide us with (personal) data of the victim of the transports and of the applicant, on the basis of which data we will be able to (i) determine the identity of the person concerned and (ii) determine the identity, relation to the person concerned and address and payment details of the applicant.